jonaszell97/SwiftCodegen/README.md

 - `--codable`: If present, a Codable conformance is generated for your struct or enum
 - `--equatable`: If present, an Equatable conformance is generated for your struct or enum
 - `--hashable`: If present, both an Equatable and a Hashable conformance are generated for your struct or enum
+- `--memberwiseInitializer`: If present, a memberwise initializer for a struct or class is generated

 ## Example